 31 Jul Great Management Starts With Self-Management

 We get it.
 You’ve been leading your people through a storm and are hoping you are over the worst of it.
 But no one can know the true extent of its impact yet.
 The problem is, when your sole focus has been to get your team and company through to the other side safely, it can be easy not to see past that.
+This article shines a light on the importance of self-management in leadership.

 There are always going to be challenges.
 And you will always need to be in a position to lead your people through them.
 But they also require your leadership after them, when the dust settles, and people need to rebuild things, differently.
 Your people need you just as much then as they do now.
 That will always be the case whether during this time or not.
 And if you don’t know how to manage yourself well, then you risk burnout and being a sub-par leader who neither you nor your team wants or deserves.